Why should I choose a KICK-EEZ® Recoil Pad?

 Does my kickeezproducts.com order qualify for FREE SHIPPING?

-KICK-EEZ® is proud of our reputation as the global provider of the most effective shock absorbing recoil pads offered to shooting sports enthusiasts and hunters available in the industry today.
-In an effort to thank our loyal customers, we now offer FREE SHIPPING for all online orders totaling $75 or more shipping to a US-based location.
-Note: This special is available to Retail Customers, only.
+KICK-EEZ® is proud of our reputation as the global provider of the most effective shock absorbing pads offered to shooting sports enthusiasts and hunters available in the industry today.
+In an effort to thank our loyal customers, we now offer FREE SHIPPING for all Internet orders shipping to a location in the contiguous United States using USPS Priority Mail.

-If you have any additional questions, please contact us at 877-KICKEEZ and a member of our team will be glad to help.
-Thank you once more for your interest in KICK-EEZ® Sorbothane®-based recoil pads and accessories.
+If you have any additional questions, please call us at 877-KICKEEZ.
+A member of our team will be glad to help!
+Thank you once more for your interest in KICK-EEZ® Sorbothane®-based products and accessories.

 How thick are KICK-EEZ® Pre-Fit Recoil Pads?